 Because I write about the human relationship to nature and about what non-human animals think and feel, people often ask me what I eat.
-I am not strictly in any category.
 Food can be complicated but improving our relationship with food isn’t so difficult.
 I try to be thoughtful about it.
-I eat very little meat.

-But in nature, if a predator kills an animal for food, that prey animal got to be who it was supposed to be until the moment it was killed.
-On modern animal farms, the animals seldom experience one moment of life as they might have.
-Only on farms, especially modern factory farms, are animals made to live miserably before they die.
+But in nature, if a predator kills an animal for food, that prey animal got to be who it was supposed to be until the moment it was caught.
+By stark contrast, animals on modern farms seldom experience one single moment of life as they might have enjoyed it.
+On modern factory farms, are animals forced to live miserably before they die.

 So I don’t want anything to do with that.
 I have not bought farmed animal meat to cook at home since the early 1980s.

 In addition to the misery often created, animal farming ruins vast amounts of land, pollutes water, grows antibiotic-resistant bacteria, depletes the ocean’s small fish to make animal feed (thus robbing fishes, seabirds, and ocean mammals of food), and contributes enormously to the atmosphere’s burden of the planet-warming greenhouse gasses carbon dioxide and methane.